suntar/tcl-device/Readme.md

 ## Remote communication

 You can easily add remote devices using spp interface.
-In the configuration file it can be written as
+In the configuration file of the Device library it can be written as
 ```
 lockin0          ssh <remote address> device -d lockin0
 graphene_remote  ssh <remote address> graphene -i